 Invoice receivers want to reduce the risk of long production cycles and minimize the need for expensive project financing.
 They want to pay later for free.

-A credit stretch is also very fast.
+Fellow Pay is also very fast.
 Less than 5 minutes to set up an account.
-Once set up on the system, getting the money from a credit stretch happens immediately after you and your customer sign the agreement.
+Once set up on the system, getting the money happens immediately after you and your customer sign the agreement.

 So you won’t be waiting six months (bank loan), a few months (line of credit), or even days (invoice finance and factoring).
-With a credit stretch, you’ll get your money instantly.
+With Fellow Pay, you’ll get your money instantly.

 If your client doesn’t pay their invoice it doesn’t affect your credit rating or ability to borrow money again.